Addiction Counselor Requirements in South Carolina

 The Application Process

-Application materials are found in the certification manual, which can be downloaded from the SCADAAC site; candidates will select the ‘certification’ tab (https://addictionprofessionalsofsouthcarolina.org/).
+Application materials are found in the certification manual, which can be downloaded from the APSC site; candidates will select the ‘certification’ tab (https://www.addictionprofessionalsofsouthcarolina.org/get-certified/).
 The certification board stresses the importance of making sure that one has the most current version of the document.

 The applicant will need to sign a code of ethics and write up a case record and treatment philosophy.
 The job description is to be signed by an employer.
 A current supervisor will fill out the evaluator’s statement and submit it directly to the certification board.
 Transcripts must also be sent directly from the school.
 Other trainings may be verified through certificates.